cgblockchain/slate/source/includes/_errors.md

 # Errors

-<aside class="notice"> If you require any assistance, please write to us at [CG contact email].
+<aside class="notice"> If you require any assistance, please write to us at <a href="https://www.cgblockchain.com/contact">CG contact page</a>.
 Providing the request identifier would help to ensure a quicker resolution.</aside>

 In some scenarios, the CG API may return error codes.
 The table below helps you understand the common error codes and their respective descriptions.